jenkinsci/plugin-compat-tester/README.md

 Two options can be passed to PCT CLI for such purpose:

 * `testJDKHome` - A path to JDK HOME to be used for running tests in plugins
-* `testJavaArgs` - Java test arguments to be used for test runs.
-                   This option may be used to pass custom classpath and, in Java 11, additional modules

 You can run the example by running the following command: